 Leptonic decays offer an ideal laboratory for studying strong and weak interaction effects in the charmed meson system.
 In the standard model~(SM) of particle physics, the $D^+_s$ meson decays into $\ell^+\nu_\ell$~($\ell=e$, $\mu$ or $\tau$) via annihilation mediated by a virtual $W^+$ boson.
 Throughout this paper, the inclusion of charge conjugate channels is always implied.
 The partial width of $D^+_s\to \ell^+\nu_\ell$ at lowest order can be related to the $D^+_{s}$ decay constant $f_{D^+_{s}}$ via~\cite{decayrate}

 where $G_F$ is the Fermi coupling constant, $|V_{cs}|$ is the $c\to s$ Cabibbo-Kobayashi-Maskawa (CKM) matrix element, $m_\ell$ is the mass of the lepton, and $m_{D^+_{s}}$ is the mass of the $D^+_{s}$ meson.
-Measurements of $f_{D^+_{s}}$ are important for testing various theoretical calculations based on different approaches~\cite{FLab2018,LQCD,etm2015,ukqcd2017,ukqcd2015,FLAG2021,chen2014,becirevic2013,wang2015}.
+Extraction of $f_{D^+_{s}}$ in experiments is important for testing various theoretical calculations based on different approaches~\cite{FLab2018,LQCD,etm2015,ukqcd2017,ukqcd2015,FLAG2021,chen2014,becirevic2013,wang2015}.
 In recent years, the precision of calculations of $f_{D^+_s}$ based on Lattice Quantum Chromodynamics~(LQCD) has reached a level of 0.2\%~\cite{FLAG2021}, and much progress has been achieved in the experimental studies of $D^+_s\to \ell^+\nu_\ell$ decays by the CLEO~\cite{cleo2009,cleo2009a,cleo2009b}, BaBar~\cite{babar2010}, Belle~\cite{belle2013}, and BESIII~\cite{bes2016,bes2019,hajime2021,tauvyue,huijingevv,xiechen} collaborations.
-Based on the average of the results reported by these experiments, one can determine $f_{D^+_s}$ with a precision of 1.0\%.
-Precise and intensive measurements of $f_{D^+_s}$ are still desirable to test theoretical calculations with higher precision.
-Meanwhile, improved measurements of $|V_{cs}|$ are important for testing the unitarity of the CKM matrix~\cite{haibo2021} with higher sensitivity.
+Based on the average of the branching fractions (BFs) reported by these experiments, one can derive $f_{D^+_s}$ with a precision of 1.0\%.
+Precise and intensive estimations of $f_{D^+_s}$ are still desirable to test theoretical calculations with higher precision.
+Improved measurements of $f_{D_s} \times\left|V_{\rm cs}\right|$ are therefore important for testing the unitarity of the CKM matrix~\cite{haibo2021} with higher sensitivity.

-Since 2012, the BaBar, LHCb, and Belle experiments have reported hints of lepton flavor universality violation in semileptonic $B$ decays between transitions to final states involving a tau lepton and those involving an electron or muon~\cite{babar_1,babar_2,lhcb_1,lhcb_2,belle2015,belle2016,lhcb_1a,belle2019}.
-To understand the origin of these hints, it is important to test lepton flavor universality in leptonic $D^+_s$ decays as well as the beauty sector.
-In the SM, the ratio of the branching fractions~(BFs) of $D^+_s\to \tau^+\nu_\tau$ and $D^+_s\to \mu^+\nu_\mu$ can be written as